laravel-zero/phar-updater/README.md

 composer require laravel-zero/phar-updater
 ```

-The package utilises PHP Streams for remote requests so it will require the openssl extension and the `allow_url_open`
+The package utilises PHP Streams for remote requests, so it will require the openssl extension and the `allow_url_open`
 setting to both be enabled.
 Support for curl will follow in time.

 ## Usage